rwilliams/jrubywiki/Improving-startup-time.md

-JRuby, being built atop an optimizing VM (the JVM) sometimes tends to start up more slowly than the C-based, non-optimizing standard Ruby.
+JRuby, being built atop an optimizing VM (the JVM), sometimes tends to start up more slowly than the C-based, non-optimizing standard Ruby.
 This can often be very frustrating when running lots of commands at the command line.
 This page offers some tips and tricks to improve startup time

 Note that some of these tips are not recommended for general execution; for example, disabling JRuby's JIT will obviously reduce runtime performance.
 Mix and match to suit your needs.